- Was First Lady of the United States during the presidency of her husband, Bill Clinton

 Muhammad and had been produced recently in the U.S.

-Later on September 11, 2012, a large group of heavily armed Islamic terrorists attacked
+On the night of September 11, 2012 -- at approximately 9:42 p.m.
+Benghazi time -- a large group of heavily armed Islamic terrorists attacked

 the U.S. diplomatic mission in Benghazi, Libya with much greater violence.
 In